 By the early 1980s, this change in the Hollywood system had led to Raiders of the Lost Ark, An American Werewolf in London, The Empire Strikes Back, E.T, Poltergeist and many more.
 However, many argue it was 1985 that saw this explosion of late 70s and early 80s creativity reach its pinnacle.
 After all, this was the year that would bring us Back to the Future, The Breakfast Club, Fright Night, Cocoon, The Color Purple, St Elmo’s Fire, Brazil, The Explorers and of course, The Goonies.

 READ MORE: RAIDERS OF THE LOST ARK

-The Goonies may have been born in the imagination of its Executive Producer Steven Spielberg.
-But its journey to the screen and eventual cult status came from a collision of creative minds.
-A trait born out of Spielberg being unavailable to direct the picture himself.
-Or dedicate a considerable amount of time to the screenwriting process.
-This, in turn, led Spielberg to recruit the new Amblin Entertainment writer Chris Columbus.
-A man who had created the script for Gremlins (1984).
+The Goonies may have been born in the imagination of its Executive Producer Steven Spielberg, but its journey to the screen and cult status came from a collision of creative minds.
+Due to his work on The Color Purple, Spielberg was unavailable to direct the picture or dedicate much time to the screenwriting process.
+Therefore Spielberg would recruit the new Amblin Entertainment writer Chris Columbus who had also developed the script for Gremlins (1984).
 Columbus was a safe pair of hands for Steven Spielberg’s vision, embedding The Goonies in a world of comic book fantasy, humour, and teenage escapism.

 Director: Richard Donner